radumas/bikeways4everybody/data-analysis/readme.md

 ## Lines

 I asked GIS.SE how best to accomplish this and got [this answer](http://gis.stackexchange.com/a/187031/36886).
 Basically splitting the mass of lines by the end points of individual lines.
-The code is as follows:
+The code something along the lines of the following, full code linked in the following paragraph:

 ```sql
 WITH smallest_segments AS (